CE 741 Geomechanics of Stress Deformation

 Course Objectives

-- Fundamental Concepts of Effective Stress
+- Fundamental Concepts of Effective Stress and their implications for soil behavior

-- Time-Dependent Settlement and Creep
+- Time-Dependent Settlement and Creep, including primary and secondary consolidation effects

 Course Requirements